 Child abuse and neglect is an important component of the pediatric curriculum for medical, nursing, child health associate /physician assistant students and physicians in residency training programs.
-The Department of Pediatrics is highly devoted to medical education at every level of training from preclinical years, clinical rotations and postgraduate training of fellows (Child Abuse Protection and Berger Fellowship) and post doctoral students.
+The Department of Pediatrics is highly devoted to medical education at every level of training from preclinical years, clinical rotations and postgraduate training of fellows (Child Abuse Pediatrics and Berger Fellowship) and post doctoral students.
 The Kempe Center faculty participate in this longitudinal education with a commitment to innovation and excellence to help produce outstanding pediatric health care providers and researchers for Colorado and the nation.

 Training for residents in child abuse and neglect also involves the clinical faculty at Children's Colorado and the Kempe Center.
 Lectures on many aspects of child abuse are part of the pediatric residency curriculum.
 Intensive clinical training and experience in the medical and psychosocial aspects of child abuse occur throughout the three years of residency.
 An elective rotation with the Child Protection Team is available in the second or third year.
-Lectures are also provided to a family medicine and emergency medicine residency programs based both on Anschutz Medical Campus and in our affiliated community hospitals.

 The Kempe Center also provides a 3rd year clinical rotation opportunity to the University of Colorado Child Health Associate/Physician Assistant Program students.
 This rotation mirrors the resident elective.
-Through this elective, the Center contributes to the excellent comprehensive physician assistant program which provides education in primary care across the lifespan, with expanded training in pediatrics and the care of the medically underserved.
+Through this elective, the Center contributes to the comprehensive physician assistant program which provides education in primary care across the lifespan, with expanded training in pediatrics and the care of the medically underserved.